cdebeunne/phd_notes/paper_notes/sliding_window_landing.md

 three-part problem formulation:
 * distinction between: prior, measurements and process model
-* the prior is about the first pose and the map (How do we process a prior in optimization?)
+* the prior is about the first pose and the map (How do we process a prior in optimization?), thus information matrix size of the prior is $6 + 3 n$
 * Gauss Newton method is locally q-quadratically convergent to the map estimate for near zero residuals pb
 * $J^T \Sigma^{-1} J$ ie. the Hessian approximate is the Fisher Information Matrix
 * Strucutre of Jacobians: